WimDeMeester/eFinder/README.md

 Run the VNC Gui version of the app without having a handpad, a camera or a nexus device.
 (The headless version has no command line options at the moment)

-`python src/eFinderVNCGUI.py -fh -fn -fc`
+`python src/eFinder.py -fh -fn -fc -g`

 ### Docker